 - Be sure to allow yourself plenty of time for the information you request to come in, and for your forms to be processed.
 The date of March 1 is the Award Priority Date for scholarships for the fall semester.

-- March 1 is the priority award date for Incoming Freshman Scholarship Applications and FAFSA submission for the Fall semester.
-Your admission status must be finalized by March 1.
+- March 1 is the priority award date for Incoming Freshman Scholarship and FAFSA submission for the Fall semester.

-- Scholarship Application, including a personal statement and Letters of Reference.
-(See scholarship requirements).
+- Scholarship Portal opens March 1.
 A FAFSA is required for need-based scholarships.

 April / May

 - Incoming freshmen will receive early offers for scholarships.
-Accept or decline your award letters and return them to the Financial Aid Office.
+Accept or decline your award letters and return them to the office of financial aid and scholarship.

-- For continuing students, after the end of the semester, your academic progress will be reviewed by the Financial Aid Office to determine if you meet the criteria for continuing the awards and aid you have been receiving.
+- For continuing students, after the end of the semester, your academic progress will be reviewed by the office of financial aid and scholarship to determine if you meet the criteria for continuing the awards and aid you have been receiving.

 - Continuing students may receive notices of probation or suspension.
 File appeals for the fall semester as soon as possible (if mitigating circumstances exist, document them well).
 Your eligibility for financial aid will be reviewed after your grades are recorded.

-- Freshmen and transfer students should sign up for a New Student Orientation.
+- Freshmen and transfer students should sign up for a New Student Orientation with the office of academic support.
+Contact the Student Success Office at 505-454-3188.

-- Register for fall classes early to insure that your financial aid will be processed.
-You will not receive a financial aid package until you are enrolled.
+- Register for fall classes early to insure that your maximum financial aid eligibility will be processed.

 - Recent eligible New Mexico graduates who have completed the admission and scholarship process will receive notification of their scholarship award.
 Returning students who continue to qualify for Lottery Scholarships will also be notified.